lewiebe2/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 My deliverables are separately analyzing a parent category, theater, and a sub category, plays.
 My client has shown interest in using Kickstarter for the broader theater category and not just plays, but I need to provide further analysis for other sub categories she may be pursuing that are not plays.
 This dataset also did not contain any cancelled play campaigns, so my analysis cannot provide recommendations for that outcome.
 - What are some other possible tables and/or graphs that we could create?
 A measure of central tendency and graph would also be helpful for my client to visualize successful vs failed campaigns.
-In this case, identifying the median and creating a box and whisker plot would be most helpful to show the range of successful campaigns and the outliers.
+In this case, identifying the median and creating a box and whisker plot would be most helpful to show the inner-quartile range of successful campaigns and the outliers.